Jari Tamal

 Ilnid's Movement

-Able to walk, step or move on or through sand, quartz and glass freely.
-They can move about in these materials as though they were swimming in water or can alternatively use these materials as a solid foothold, even defying gravity.
+Those with Ilnid's Movement are able to move on or through sand, quartz and glass freely.
+They can move about in these materials as though they were swimming in water.
 They are extremely mobile but can be slowed down by foreign objects or dilutions of these materials.

 Aasaru's Touch

-Can infest those it touches with small clones of itself capable of growing into fully mature plants.
-These will sap magic energy from a victim, transfering it to the parent or using it to grow and mature rapidly.
+Aasaru's Touch allows these grasses to infest those it touches with small clones of itself capable of growing into fully mature plants.
+These can also sap magic energy from a victim if the caster choosesto, transfering it to the parent or using it to grow and mature rapidly.

 Anatomy

-The stems are jointed, hard and polished similarly to bamboo shoots.
-Side shoots will branch out at the nodes and the stems will bend over and root when they become buried in the sand.
-Flower heads are up to 10 cm (4 in) long with solitary spikelets which can reach 3-4 mm long.
-The roots are covered in hairs which adhere to sand, felt like.
+The stems of this grass jointed, hard and polished similarly to bamboo shoots.
+Side shoots branch out at the nodes and stems will bend over and root when they become buried in sand.
+The roots are covered in hairs which adhere to sand, fibrous, stout and felt like.
+Stiff leaf blades alternate along the stem.

 Panicum turgidum